Skip to main content

 Car essentials

 Even if your teen won’t have a car on campus, it’s important to know how to put air in a tire, change a tire in an emergency, jump start the engine and pump gas, especially if your college freshman is from New Jersey, where no self-pumping is allowed.
-A AAA card is also a must.
+Getting a AAA card is also a must.

 Money management

-Before teens leave for college, it’s important to discuss fiscal responsibility.
-Teach teens how to manage money before you get the frantic call home about credit card and checking account issues.
-Help teens set up a budget.
-College freshmen should know how to budget the money they earn in order to pay their necessary bills while still having money for essentials like food annd fun.
+College freshmen should know how to budget the money they earn in order to pay their necessary bills while still having money for essentials like food and fun.
 Teach them how to manage their debit card, Venmo, PayPal or checking account while staying within budget.

 If you take the time to show your teen how to manage his or her money, you’ll avoid needing to make emergency deposits to their Venmo.
 You also don’t want to see your teen rack up huge amounts on their credit card on top of those loan payments they’re going to have after graduation.

-As a parent or caregiver, your head is probably spinning.
-Taking the time to make sure your teen has packed the necessary skills he or she needs helps make for a better adjustment to college and life away from home.
-It gives you peace of mind, especially if your teen’s college is a considerable distance away.
 When teens have basic life skills, they’re more apt to be independent, which is the goal of every parent.
-Helping teens get a handle on how to manage life away from home the summer before college is also a way to savor quality time before they leave the nest.
+Helping teens get a handle on how to manage life away from home the summer before college is also a fabulous way to savor quality time before they leave the nest.

 Read more